ENTR 497 - Internship Guidelines

-Students with junior-level standing are eligible to apply for internships; applications can be submitted any time throughout the year, but must be submitted prior to beginning the internship.
+Students with sophomore-level standing are eligible to apply for Hogan Program internships; applications can be submitted any time throughout the year, but must be submitted prior to beginning the internship.
 Internships in the Hogan Program can be taken on a zero (0) to three (3) credit basis.
 The general guideline for any internship to satisfy Hogan Program requirements is approximately 180 hours worked (full-time or part-time), regardless of the number of academic credits for which the student is registered.
 Students must register and pay for any credits in the semester in which the majority of the 180 hours is performed.
 All internships are graded on a satisfactory/non-satisfactory (S/NS) basis.

 Finding an Internship